jpwoeltjen/BayesianDNN/readme.md

 The Sharpe ratio of 2.23 is highly statistically significant.
 After transaction costs the performance is not outstanding but still positive.

-To check whether the Bayesian NN improves over a NN with standard dropout the model performance over various forward passes is evaluated:
+To check whether the Bayesian NN improves over a NN with standard dropout the model performance over various numbers of stochastic forward passes T is evaluated:

 No dropout at test time